mcdonc/.nixconfig/videos/devenv/script.rst

 ``devenv`` has support for many languages; I'm going to concentrate in this video on Python.
-I'm (probably inadvisably) also going to configure it using NixOS, rather than any of the other documented ways on devenv website.
+I'm (probably inadvisably) also going to configure it using a flake, rather than any of the other documented ways on devenv website.

 ``devenv`` also purportedly allows you to containerize the environment implied by your configuration; I am not going to talk about that feature in this video,